ibm-cloud-docs/text-to-speech/voices.md

 If your application's lexicon includes such words, you can use the customization interface to specify how the service pronounces them.
 For more information, see [Understanding customization](/docs/text-to-speech?topic=text-to-speech-customIntro).

 You create a custom voice model for a specific language, not for a specific voice.
 So a custom model can be used with any voice, standard or neural, for its specified language.
+For example, a custom model that you create for the `en-US` language can be used with any US English voice.
+It cannot, however, be used with an `en-GB` voice.

 ## Specifying a voice
 {: #specifyVoice}